sherlockode/SyliusMondialRelayPlugin/README.md

 ## Usage

+### Shipping method configuration

 Now you only have to create a new shipping method.
 For the Shipping charges option, select "Mondial Relay"

+### Google API integration

+In order to show a map to select pickup points, you need to enable Google Map API for your token.
+You can do it in the [Google Cloud Console](https://console.cloud.google.com)

+Additionally, you may want to enable Google Place API to show places suggestions when searching pickup points.

 ----